ShipSoft/FairShip/README.md

   * clang-tidy (to check coding conventions -- mostly naming rules which are not covered by `cpplint`)

 ## Build Instructions
+0. If you work on lxplus, or on SLC6 and have access to /cvmfs/ship.cern.ch, define enviroment varaibles: export SHIPSOFT=/cvmfs/ship.cern.ch/ShipSoft export FAIRROOTPATH=${SHIPSOFT}/FairRootInst export SIMPATH=${SHIPSOFT}/FairSoftInst

+    move to step 4.

 1. In case you use SLC6 where the GitHub cert is missing, first do (only once):